 - Move the goalposts.
 This is the strategy of saying, “O.K.
 Maybe X is true, but what about Y?”
 In other words, once you’ve convincingly made a point, it’s suddenly no longer good enough.
 You must prove more and more and the demands never end.
 I think that people who move the goalposts usually aren’t acting in good faith.
-They’ll concede part of the argument for one conversation, but before long they are right back to claiming to the original argument, having conceded nothing.
+They’ll seem to concede part of the argument for one conversation, but before long they are right back to claiming to the original argument, having conceded nothing.
 It’s not about getting at the truth, it’s about winning an argument.

 - Use the shill gambit.
 This one is surprisingly common.
 If someone disagrees with you, they must be getting paid by Big Agriculture, or Big Climate, or Big Pharma, so you can disregard everything that person says.
 It’s the assumption that there’s no way someone can honestly come to a differing opinion.
 If true, then where’s my paycheck, damn it?

 To sum this up, I need to repeat two things I’ve already said:

 Pretty much every major scientific organization in the world that has authority and expertise in these subjects has made a statement.
 GMO foods are safe.
 Global warming is happening.
 And so on for vaccines, evolution, and a round-y world.